JennyRockU/antaeus/README.md

 - a result object is returned with the summary of the processed invoices (failed, processed, rejected)
 - failed invoices (exceptions) are recorded as part of the result, however additional logging/handling would be more suitable in a real-world application.

+## Tests
+A test class of the Billing Service was added.
+The class includes basic unit tests, with some extended tests which would be able to run with a database access beyond what is currently being provided in by the MockK library.

 ## Feature Availability/Further Considerations
 ### Monitoring